99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 It uses tracing, each component dealing with the request adds its own "trace" IAM, KMS
 To enable it:
-modify your code using x-ray SDK then install the xRay daemon or enable AWS integration How to instrument your code: instrument = measure the product performance, diagnose errors and write trace information. you use the X-Ray SDK.
+modify your code using x-ray SDK then install the xRay daemon or enable AWS integration .ebextensions/xray-daemon.config file to the source code to enable the X-Ray daemon
+How to instrument your code: instrument = measure the product performance, diagnose errors and write trace information. you use the X-Ray SDK.
 - Segments: each app. will send them.